loafey/grompt/readme.md

 (Note: the default icons use NerdFonts (FiraCode Nerd Fonts in the example), if you prefer to use something else (emojis or text for example), you can simply override them using `-o`!)

 ## Future work
-* Add the option to color more then the icon
+* Add the option to color more than the icon
-* Could refactor the code to make it prettier, as the current version was written under 2 hours :))

 ## Options
 ```